Meet the Polar Bear

 What do you do when you're not designing stuff?

 When my design day is done I can be found doing many different things.
-Most of the time I am gaming, playing things like Minecraft with friends of mine, EVE Online or Paladins.
+Most of the time I am gaming in World of Warcraft where I am the main tank in a guild called Warcraft (Khadgar/Alleria) - I play a Druid named Calevan.
 If I am not gaming, I am active in my church, the Northern Virginia Church of Christ, in our local singles ministry; try my best to be a big brother to our campus ministry and just spending time in worship and fellowship.
 I also enjoy spending time with my two Whippets, Tango and Kody.

 Why did you become a graphic artist?